T of C

 3. 貞女引 Zhen Nü Yin (see the Woman of Lu)

-4. 思歸引 Sigui Yin (see also the Woman of Wei)
+4. 思歸引 Si Gui Yin (see also the Woman of Wei)

-5. 霹靂引 Pili Yin (see Fenglei Yin)
+5. 霹靂引 Pili Yin (also see Fenglei Yin)

-6. 走馬引 Zouma Yin (see Shuli Mugong)
+6. 走馬引 Zouma Yin (see Chuli Mugong)

 7. 箜篌引 Konghou Yin (see Huoli Zigao)